hsmahesha/News_Clusterer/README.txt

 #==============================================================================#
 Result:
 #==============================================================================#
-The clustering result will be stored in the file './result/result.txt'
+The clustering result will be stored in the directory './result/'
 #==============================================================================#